This topic describes terms used in ApsaraMQ for RocketMQ to help you better understand and use the service.

 transactional message

-ApsaraMQ for RocketMQ provides the distributed transaction processing feature that is similar to the eXtended Architecture (XA) and Open XA distributed transaction processing modes.
-This feature helps ensure data consistency in ApsaraMQ for RocketMQ.
+ApsaraMQ for RocketMQ provides a distributed transaction feature similar to eXtended Architecture (X/Open XA) to ensure the ultimate consistency of distributed transactions.
+This feature is known as transactional messages.
 For more information, see Transactional messages.

 ordered message

-All messages in a specified topic are published and consumed in first-in first-out (FIFO) order.
+Ordered messages are a type of message provided by ApsaraMQ for RocketMQ.
+Ordered messages are published and consumed in strict first-in, first-out (FIFO) order.
 For more information, see Ordered messages.

 partitionally ordered message

-All messages in a specified topic are distributed to partitions based on a sharding key.
-Messages in each partition are published and consumed in FIFO order.
+Messages in a specific topic are partitioned based on sharding keys.
+Messages in each partition are published and consumed in strict FIFO order.
 A sharding key is the key field based on which ApsaraMQ for RocketMQ partitions ordered messages in a topic.
 A sharding key cannot be used as a message key.
 For more information, see Ordered messages.

 message accumulation

-Messages are stacked in the ApsaraMQ for RocketMQ broker because the consumers are not allocated sufficient resources to consume all messages in a short period of time.
-In this case, messages that are not consumed are stored on the ApsaraMQ for RocketMQ broker.
-This is called message accumulation.
+If consumers are not allocated sufficient resources to consume all messages sent by producers in a short period of time, the messages are stacked and stored on the ApsaraMQ for RocketMQ broker.
+This phenomenon is called message accumulation.

 Consumers can specify tags as filters to obtain the type of message that they want to consume.
-ApsaraMQ for RocketMQ filters messages based on specified tags and delivers only the messages that match the filter conditions to the consumers.
+Message filtering is completed on ApsaraMQ for RocketMQ brokers.
 For more information, see Message filtering.

 message trace

-A message trace includes complete information about a message, such as the timestamp and location of the message, from the point in time when the message is published by the producer to the point in time when the message is consumed by a consumer.
-By viewing a message trace, you can obtain information such as the point in time when the message is sent by the producer, the point in time when the ApsaraMQ for RocketMQ broker receives the message, and the point in time when the message is sent to a consumer.
-For more information, see Query a message trace.
+A message trace includes complete information about a message from the point in time when the message is published by the producer to the point in time when the message is consumed by a consumer, such as the timestamp and location of the message.
+A message trace records the complete route of a message, from a producer to an ApsaraMQ for RocketMQ broker, then to a consumer.
+Message traces can help you troubleshoot issues.
+For more information, see Query message traces.

 consumer offset resetting